 Executives and senior leaders play an essential role in times of change.
 An organization looks to its leaders to be visible sponsors of change and to demonstrate why change is necessary.
 Senior leaders provide the authority and credibility necessary for successful change.

 When asked to identify the key contributors to the success of their change initiatives, participants in the Best Practices in Change Management study placed active and visible executive sponsorship at the top of the list.
 Sponsorship has been number one on the list of top contributors in all of Prosci’s benchmarking reports since 1998.
 Though much has changed in the field of change management over the last two decades, the importance of the leader’s role in change has remained constant.

 When asked to identify the biggest obstacle to success, participants in the same Best Practices study identified a lack of effective change sponsorship from senior leaders as their primary obstacle to success.
 Sponsors were inactive or invisible, not at the right level, not aligning other leaders around the change, and wavering in their support.
 Ineffective sponsorship resulted in more resistance and slower progress toward realizing the organization’s desired results.

 Prosci’s research indicates that starting change management activities early in a project’s lifecycle has a significant positive impact on the outcomes of the project.
 However, only 40% of study participants were able to start change management work at project initiation.
 When asked what enabled this preferred approach, over half of respondents cited senior leadership involvement.
 Senior leaders with knowledge and experience in leading change insisted on change management inclusion from the start of the project.

 Employees have preferred senders of messages about change.
 Employees want to hear about the change from two people in the organization: the person they report to and a leader at the top.

-Not only are senior leaders impactful to the success of change initiatives at a macro level, they play a specific key role in supporting the application of change management and in communicating directly to employees about why a change is needed.
+In addition to having significant impact on the success of change initiatives at a macro level, senior leaders play a specific key role in supporting change management application and communicating directly to employees about why a change is needed.